GenesisFR/DS1TroubleshootingGuide/README.md

 1. Right-click `DungeonSiege.exe` (or `DSLOA.exe` for LOA) then hit `Properties`.
 2. Go to `Compatibility -> Change high DPI settings`.
-3. Check `Override high DPI scaling behaviour` and make sure `Application` is selected in the drop-down menu.
+3. Tick `Override high DPI scaling behaviour`.
+4. Select `Application` in the drop-down menu.

 Alternatively, you can set the Windows display scaling setting back to 100%: